cihaniistanbul/LearningJavaDiary/README.md

 <br>
 <br>
 <br>
-<p>This readme file was created for the first time on September 13, 2023.</p>
+<p>This readme file was created for the first time on September 13, 2023.<br>
-<p>Last edit to this readme file: September 13, 2023.</p>
+Last edit to this readme file: September 13, 2023.</p>